 You’ve probably heard that even people who have been fully vaccinated can catch the delta variant.
 That is true, but, as reported by Macmillan author and University of Texas at Austin scientist David Hillis, vaccinated people are less likely to get the virus in the first place — and for those who do, they tend to have less virus in their bodies, so they don’t get as sick.
 They are also less infectious.
 Writes Hillis, “the vaccines continue to be highly effective at preventing severe illness and hospitalization… the majority of COVID cases, and almost all severe cases of COVID that require hospitalization, are occurring in unvaccinated individuals.
 Vaccination remains the best protection against COVID-19, and especially against severe cases of the disease…” (Hillis, David, “Immunizations and Booster Shots,” Mason County Science Corner, Mason County News, August 25, 2021).

 If you have managed to avoid getting sick so far in the pandemic, you may feel that the worst is over.
-Unfortunately, the current surge indicates that until most of the world’s population is vaccinated, the number of cases will remain high and hospitals will continue to fill with seriously ill patients.
+Unfortunately, the current surge and the appearance of new variants like omicron, indicates that until most of the world’s population is vaccinated, the number of cases will remain high and hospitals will continue to fill with seriously ill patients.

 It’s now clear that anyone—vaccinated or unvaccinated—can transmit the disease, although people who are vaccinated are less likely to spread COVID-19 and less likely to become ill.
-You can reduce your risk by being vaccinated, wearing a mask, social distancing, and avoiding indoor gatherings.
+You can reduce your risk by being fully vaccinated—meaning initial vaccines and a booster shot, wearing a mask, social distancing, and avoiding indoor gatherings.

 Some areas have been harder hit than others.
 Are you curious about how widespread COVID-19 is in your area?
 You can estimate the chance that at least one COVID-19-positive person will be at an event or venue you visit using the COVID-19 Event Risk Assessment Planning Tool.
 Created by scientists at Georgia Tech, Duke, and Stanford universities, this tool lets you calculate how risky an event may be by adjusting the number of people attending.